Toxic waters in war-torn Ukraine: How not to phase out coal | DW | 21.12.2021

 Of particular concern is the Yunkom coal mining complex in Yenakiieve, where in 1979 Soviet authorities detonated a 0.3 kiloton nuclear bomb underground in a bid to free methane gas.

-In 2018, separatist authorities decided to end costly maintenance of the mine.
-Ukrainian officials say that has led to water pouring into the complex's lower levels, with groundwater already contaminated and potentially carrying active radionuclides, formed by the bomb, into the Kalmius and Seversky Donets rivers and even beyond to the Black Sea.
+In 2018, separatist authorities decided to end the costly maintenance of the mine.
+Ukrainian officials have said that move has led to water pouring into the complex's lower levels, with groundwater already contaminated and potentially carrying active radionuclides, formed by the bomb, into the Kalmius and Seversky Donets rivers and even beyond to the Black Sea.

-The Ministry of Energy of the self-proclaimed Donetsk People's Republic (DPR), meanwhile, denies there is any problem.
+The Energy Ministry of the self-proclaimed Donetsk People's Republic (DPR), meanwhile, has denied there is any problem.
 "Environmental degradation in the DPR, unlike the difficult environmental situation in modern Ukraine, is not occurring," it told DW.

-Yet, some believe that it is easier for the Ukrainian authorities to blame the separatists than to address the problems that also exist on their side of the frontline.
-Representatives from the government seem at times more concerned with fiery rhetoric than cross-border cooperation to solve those issues, according to Benoit Gerfault, coordinator for French NGO ACTED.
+Yet, some believe that it's easier for the Ukrainian authorities to blame the separatists than to address the problems that also exist on their side of the front line.
+Representatives from the government seem at times more concerned with fiery rhetoric than cross-border cooperation to solve those issues, according to Benoit Gerfault, coordinator for French humanitarian NGO ACTED.

-And with networks of mines interconnected, damage and neglect of those on one side of the conflict line can quickly become a problem for the whole country.
+And with networks of mines interconnected, damage and neglect on one side of the conflict line can quickly become a problem for the whole country.

 In May 2018, water from the flooded Rodina and Holubovska coal mines, located behind separatist lines, rushed into the Zolote mine in government-held territory at a speed of 2,000 cubic meters per hour.

-"Even for technical purposes, for livestock, there's no more water," says Oleksii Babchenko, head of the civil-military administration of Zolote, "no way to water the crops either."
+"Even for technical purposes, for livestock, there's no more water," said Oleksii Babchenko, head of the civil-military administration of Zolote.
+"No way to water the crops, either."

 As the river's contamination has grown increasingly visible, locals are seeking water elsewhere.

-"For my garden, I now use collected rainwater," says pensioner Tarasova.
-For cooking she boils water from a local stream but for drinking she relies on bottled water from the store in Zolote — a considerable walk away for a woman of 82.
+"For my garden, I now use collected rainwater," said pensioner Tarasova.
+For cooking she boils water from a local stream, but for drinking she relies on bottled water from the store in Zolote — a considerable walk away for a woman of 82.

-"When you go down in the mines here in Zolote, it smells of gas, as if someone had left the stove on in a kitchen," Babchenko says.
+"When you go down in the mines here in Zolote, it smells of gas, as if someone had left the stove on in a kitchen," said Babchenko.

 And then there is subsidence.

 When shafts in heavily mined regions collapse due to flooding, the ground surface above them begins to shift and sink.
-According to some estimates a total area of 12,000 hectares in Donbas is threatened with subsidence.
+According to some estimates a total area of 12,000 hectares (around 29,000 acres, or 46 square miles) in Donbas is threatened with subsidence.

-The OSCE warns that this could lead to landslides and sinkholes, as well as the failure of engineering and communication infrastructure — gas lines, sewage and water supply systems.
-Yakovlev says entire cities could become uninhabitable.
+The OSCE has warned that this could lead to landslides and sinkholes, as well as the failure of engineering and communication infrastructure — gas lines, sewage and water supply systems.
+Hydrogeologist Yakovlev said entire cities could become uninhabitable.

-"As the ground is sinking, cracks have started appearing on the buildings," Babchenko says of Zolote.
+"As the ground is sinking, cracks have started appearing on the buildings," Babchenko said of Zolote.
 "One of the local schools is in need of constant repairs."

 At the UN climate conference in Glasgow last month, Ukraine committed to giving up coal by 2035.
 But officials say winding up the two-century industry in Donbas and ensuring a "just transition" away from fossil fuels that would secure workers' rights and livelihoods is a challenge unlike that faced by other coal-producing countries.

-A mural painting honouring the miners of Zolote.
-Military conflict in Donbas makes a 'just transition' for workers away from fossil fuels more difficult
+This mural honors the miners of Zolote, where a 'just transition' away from fossil fuels remains difficult

 Despite regular shelling, Zolote's remaining coal mines still employ around 3,500 people, according to Babchenko.
-The official says shuttering them without massive investment would be a socio-economic disaster.
+The official said shuttering them without massive investment would be a socioeconomic disaster.

-"We need to invest both in an environmentally safe way to close down the mines, and in social and employment programs for the workers," he says.
+"We need to invest both in an environmentally safe way to close down the mines, and in social and employment programs for the workers," he said.

-"Many people talk to us about the experience of France, Germany and England," Babchenko adds.
+"Many people talk to us about the experience of France, Germany and England," Babchenko added.
 "But let's not forget that in none of these regions was there an active military conflict."

 Edited by: Ruby Russell and Holly Young